Le Marais Walking Tour, Paris

 The museum is open daily from 10 a.m. to 6 p.m., except Mondays and holidays, and is free to enter.
 For visitor's convenience, there is an audio guide in English which helps put into context all that is there to see.

-Since Rue des Francs-Bourgeois is one of the few streets which largely ignores France's strong tradition of Sunday closure, it is a popular location for weekend brunches, walks and people watching.
+Despite the 19th-century urban modifications that pushed buildings back from their original alignments, creating an irregular street line, Bourgeoisie Franks Street maintains its historical integrity.
+It is also one of the few Parisian streets that largely ignore France's strong tradition of Sunday closure and is a popular location for weekend brunches, walks, and people watching.

 7) Musee Carnavalet (Paris History Museum)

-Of particular interest among the exhibits are those related to the Revolution, featuring detailed scale models of guillotines and a replica of the Bastille prison made from one of its original stones.
+Of particular interest are the exhibits related to the French Revolution, featuring detailed scale models of guillotines and a replica of the Bastille prison made from one of its original stones.
 Also featured is a reconstruction of Louis XVI's prison cell and personal mementos from his life, such as medallions containing locks of his family's hair.
-Additionally, visitors can marvel at impressive interior recreations spanning from the Middle Ages to the rococo period, as well as Art Nouveau, with highlights including the original furnishings of the Café de Paris and the exquisite jewelry shop Fouquet.
+Additionally, visitors can marvel at impressive interior recreations spanning from the Middle Ages to the rococo period, as well as Art Nouveau, with highlights including the original furnishings of Café de Paris and the exquisite jewelry shop Fouquet.

 Walking Tours in Paris, France